 The Department of Religious Studies offers certificate programs as a way for you to expand your knowledge and portfolio of experience as you work to advance your career of choice.
 The graduate certificate in religious studies or our specialized graduate certificate in world religions is open to all.
 Current MA students in religious studies or the Korbel School of International Studies can opt to include a graduate certificate in religion and international affairs.
 Learn more using the links below.

-Students beginning their religious studies master's degree in Fall of 2021 have the option to complete their degree online.
-This online option is available for those interested in pursuing the critical theory area of specialization, which combines a range of disciplines in the social sciences and humanities with the study of religion.
-In addition to studying religion through the lens of the modern European approach to critical theory, sometimes called the Frankfurt School, this area of specialization focuses on critical topics including race, class, gender, ethnicity and globalization.
+The online MA program option is available for those interested in pursuing the critical theory area of specialization, which combines a range of disciplines in the social sciences and humanities with the study of religion.
+In addition to studying religion through the lens of the modern European approach to critical theory, this area of specialization focuses on critical topics including race, class, gender, ethnicity and globalization.

-Students in the program will take two online synchronous courses (over Zoom) each quarter that meet the core requirements for the degree as well as those for the critical theory specialization.
+Students in the program will take two live lecture (synchronous) courses over Zoom each quarter that meet the core requirements for the degree, as well as those for the critical theory specialization.
 These courses will meet 4 p.m.–7:50 p.m.
 Mountain Time, with one on Tuesday and the other Thursday.
 The block format, consistent schedule, and evening time support students with full-time jobs or other daytime responsibilities.